surprisetalk/writings/essays/PostgreSQL: Indexes.md

 SELECT * FROM books WHERE isbn = '0345391802';
 ```

 "I see.
-Well, do you think you could help me out with one more request?
+Well, do you think you could help me out with another request?
 My friend asked me to grab a book with an ISBN of _0345391802_."

 "Do you have the title by any chance?
 That would make things a lot easier for me."